 Time: 12:00pm - 1:00pm

-The University of Missouri–St. Louis and the Jennings School District have developed a model for how urban universities and urban high schools can work together to begin to reduce the opportunity gap facing disadvantaged underfunded districts.
+The University of Missouri–St. Louis and partners from districts in North St. Louis County have developed a model for how urban universities and urban high schools can work together to begin to reduce the opportunity gap facing disadvantaged underfunded districts.
+The Collaborative Laboratory Internships and Mentoring Blueprint (CLIMB) Program was created to provide resources and tools for students to have hands-on experiences with university faculty-led research and to understand career pathways in STEM fields.

 Community Conservation: The Next Generation of Global Conservation